jtryon/openclack/README.md

 #####Progress:

 - [X] PCB
-- [x] Backplate
+- [X] Backplate
-- [x] Case
+- [X] Case
-- [ ] Firmware
+- [X] Firmware
 - [X] Part List
 - [ ] Guide to build (Photos)
-- [ ] Prototyping
+- [X] Prototyping
 - [ ] Revision after prototyping.

 #####Sources/Thanks:
 Thanks to the folks at http://deskthority.net/ for helping out when I had questions about measurements!
-Extra big thanks to BathroomEpiphanies.
+Also a big thanks to BathroomEpiphanies.
 Wouldn't have been able to do it without your amazing wiki.
 [Check it out here!](http://deskthority.net/wiki/KiCAD_keyboard_PCB_design_guide)